 It is hypothesized that an ocean might have existed on Mars.
-Students will learn what sedimentary structures of Earth marine environments in the ancient look like and the processes by which they formed.
+Students will learn what sedimentary structures and landforms in ancient, Earth, marine environments look like and the processes that formed them.
 From this Earth-analog approach students will observe Mars imagery and determine whether or not a Mars ocean might have existed in the distant past.

-- Identify spits on Mars and Earth and understand their respective formation.
+- Identify spits on Mars and Earth and understand their formation.

 - Recognize and identify carbonate rocks and the reasons for a lack of carbonates on Mars.

 - Critically analyze press releases of Mars discoveries and determine what, if any, other data is needed to make the scientific findings valid.